Pyramid-Systems-Inc/PyramidOS/docs/ROADMAP_L1_STRATEGY.md

 # Layer 1: Strategic Roadmap (PyramidOS)

-**Vision:** A modern, monolithic kernel engineered from scratch in C/Assembly, recreating the user experience of Windows 95 with modern reliability and security standards.
+**Vision:** A sovereign, monolithic kernel engineered from scratch in C/Assembly.
+It delivers a user experience inspired by the intuitiveness of Windows 95, but powered by a completely custom, non-proprietary internal architecture.

 > **Legend:**
 > ✅ = Completed | 🚧 = In Progress | 📅 = Planned | 🔮 = Long Term Vision